benjaminion/upgrading-ethereum-book/src/book.md

 This factor works out to be $\frac{8}{56} = \frac{1}{7}$ which means that $\frac{7}{8}$ of rewards go to validators performing duties and $\frac{1}{8}$ to the proposers including the evidence in blocks.

-In the following chart, I have separated out the validator rewards from the proposer rewards, and we can see that they are split exactly equally between the duties.
+In the following charts, I have separated out the validator rewards from the proposer rewards, and we can see that they have exactly the same division among the duties.
+The chart on the right should probably be one seventh of the size of the one on the left for true accuracy.

 <a id="img_reward_split"></a>
 <div class="image">